 The data field contains the raw protocol data being returned to the recording client.
-If requested by the element-header of this record context, each protocol element may be preceded by a 32-bit timestamp and/or a 32-bit sequence number.
+If requested by the element-header of this record context, each protocol element may be preceded by a 32-bit timestamp and/ or a 32-bit sequence number.
 If present, both the timestamp and sequence number are always in the byte order of the recording client.

-For the core X events KeyPress, KeyRelease, ButtonPress, and ButtonRelease, the fields of a device event that contain valid information are time and detail.
-For the core X event MotionNotify, the fields of a device event that contain valid information are time, root, root-x and root-y.
+For the core X events KeyPress , KeyRelease , ButtonPress , and ButtonRelease , the fields of a device event that contain valid information are time and detail.
+For the core X event MotionNotify , the fields of a device event that contain valid information are time, root, root-x and root-y.
 The time field refers to the time the event was generated by the device.

-For the extension input device events DeviceKeyPress, DeviceKeyRelease, DeviceButtonPress, and DeviceButtonRelease, the fields of a device event that contain valid information are device, time and detail.
-For DeviceMotionNotify, the valid device event fields are device and time.
-For the extension input device events ProximityIn and ProximityOut, the fields of a device event that contain valid information are device and time.
-For the extension input device event DeviceValuator, the fields of a device event that contain valid information are device, num_valuators, first_valuator, and valuators.
+For the extension input device events DeviceKeyPress , DeviceKeyRelease , DeviceButtonPress , and DeviceButtonRelease , the fields of a device event that contain valid information are device, time and detail.
+For DeviceMotionNotify , the valid device event fields are device and time.
+For the extension input device events ProximityIn and ProximityOut , the fields of a device event that contain valid information are device and time.
+For the extension input device event that contain valid information are device and time.
+For the extension input device event that contain valid information are device and time.
+For the extension input device event that contain valid information are device, num_valuators, first_valuator, and valuators.
 The time field refers to the time the event was generated by the device.

-The error Match is returned when data transfer is already enabled.
+The error "Match" is returned when data transfer is already enabled.
 When the context argument is not valid, a RecordContext error results.